ninabarzh/broomstick/content/posts/compliance-email.md

     This helps us keep our shared resources secure and avoids any last-minute scrambling.

-    If you have questions or run into issues, please reply directly—I’m happy to walk through anything, no stress.
+    If you have questions or run into issues, please reply directly, I’m happy to walk through anything, no stress.

     Many thanks,